 Varies depending on the animal.
 Average stay is two weeks but can vary.

-St. Tammany Humane Society Foster Coordinator, Janie, is in charge of our fostering program.
+St. Tammany Humane Society Foster Coordinator, Paula, is in charge of our fostering program.
 She can be reached by email at email@example.com